Bill1111/hw04-rachlobay/STAT545-HW04-Tidy-data-and-joins.md

 We can easily see the difference between the tibbles resulting from the semi\_join function and the inner\_join function by looking at a side-by-side comparison of them.

 I will load the gridExtra package to display the tables side-by-side.
 Note that in order to use the grid.arrange() function on the two tables, I first had to convert them each to tableGrob.
 The left is the semi\_join function result, while the right is the inner\_join function result.
+I couldn't find a quick way to add a title to each tableGrob.
+I think that revealed one of the drawbacks of usign a tableGrob.
+Now, the code I used to add a title to each tableGrob was found [here](https://stackoverflow.com/questions/31640916/how-can-i-add-a-title-to-a-tablegrob-plot).

 ``` r
 library(gridExtra) # load gridExtra package